arbor-sim/arbor/doc/single_cell.rst

         cell = builder.build()

-Building the morphology there are two approaches: construct it manually using :ref:`segment tree<morph-segment_tree>` or ``flat_cell_builder``, or load from a file.
+There are two approaches available for building a morphology: construct it manually using :ref:`segment tree<morph-segment_tree>` or ``flat_cell_builder``, or load from a file.
 The ``flat_cell_builder`` is a helper tool, that internally constructs a segment tree.